 Referral Guidelines Service Linked members who are assigned to a Primary Care Physician.
 Un-linked or administrative members who do not have a PCP assignment.
-Diagnostic procedure Cardiac catheterizations BRCA and oncotype testing Small bowel video endoscopy PCTA Surgical or therapeutic procedures Outpatient procedures done in a free-standing surgery center or outpatient hospital Implants surgically placed in an Outpatient/Ambulatory Surgical Center which exceed in aggregate \$2500.00 Office based procedures that could be cosmetic in nature Nutritional supplements and TPN Immune globulin greater than one injection Auditory therapy Home Health Requires authorization.
+Diagnostic procedure Cardiac catheterizations BRCA and oncotype testing Small bowel video endoscopy PCTA Surgical or therapeutic procedures Outpatient procedures done in a free-standing Implants surgically placed in an Outpatient/All exceed in aggregate \$2500.00 Office based procedures that could be cosmer Nutritional supplements and TPN Immune globulin greater than one injection Auditory therapy mbulatory Surgical Center which Home Health Requires authorization.
 The Alliance will guarantee payment for the initial home health evaluation for members discharged from the hospital Enhanced Care Management (ECM) Services Requires authorization.
-The Alliance will guarantee payment for the initial outreach while the ECM Provider completes the needs assessment, associated assessments, and member consent.
-The following months require authorization, usually approved in 6 mos.
-Intervals.
+The Alliance will guard while the ECM Provider completes the needs and member consent.
+The following months in 6 mos.
+Intervals. assessment, associated assessments,

 Referral Guidelines Service Linked members who are assigned to a Primary Care Physician.
 Un-linked or administrative members who do not have a PCP assignment.
 Community Supports (CS) Housing Deposit (once per lifetime, unless addemonstrate the member would be more such Housing Tenancy and Sustaining Services Housing Transition Navigation Service Medically Tailored Meals (post auth for post at Recuperative Care (post auth) Short Term Post Hospitalization Housing (post Sobering Center (post auth) Environmental Accessibility Accommodations lifetime, unless the member's place of resident condition has changed so significantly those to ensure the health, welfare, and safety of the member to function with greater independent institutionalization or hospitalization.
-Respite Care Services Limited to up to 336 heinclusive of all in-home and in-facility services placements for which the Medi-Cal managed Personal Care and Homemaker Services Medi-Cal managed cute stay- t auth) s/Home Modifications (\$7,500 per acce changes or if the member's additional modifications are necessary ne member, or are necessary to enable dence in the home and avoid ours per calendar year.
+Respite Care Services Limited to up to 336 health inclusive of all in-home and in-facility services placements for which the Medi-Cal managed Personal Care and Homemaker Services Mesupportive Services program when they meet CS. cute stay- t auth) s/Home Modifications (\$7,500 per ace changes or if the member's additional modifications are necessary ne member, or are necessary to enable dence in the home and avoid ours per calendar year.
 The service is s.
-This service is only to avoid care plan would be responsible Supportive Services program when they meet referral criteria prior to receiving this CS.
-Other Hearing aids Non-emergency medical transportation - any requires prior authorization medical transportation request
+This service is only to avoid care plan would be responsible ember must be referred to the In-Home Other Hearing aids Non-emergency medical transportation - any requires prior authorization medical transportation request